-NOTE: If your family status changes during the year, you must notify Human Resources of the change and document the qualifying event within 31 days of the occurrence.
+NOTE: You are required to must notify Human Resources and your Benefits Administration of your family status change and document the qualifying event within 31 days of the occurrence.
 Otherwise, no changes can be made until the next annual re-enrollment.